squeek502/lua-taskbarflash/README.md

 ### `taskbarflash([nflashes = 0, flashrate = 0])`
 Flashes the Lua process' taskbar icon (but not window) `nflashes` times every `flashrate` milliseconds, or until the window is focused.

--When `nflashes` is `0`, it will flash indefinitely until the window is focused.
+- When `nflashes` is `0`, it will flash indefinitely until the window is focused.
 - When `flashrate` is `0`, it will use the default cursor blink rate of the system.

 **Aliases:** `taskbarflash.tray`, `taskbarflash.taskbar`